mskcc/roslin-variant/docs/build-to-deploy/create-setup-package.md

 ## Luna

-There are many ways available, but the latest deploymnent script for Luna does rsync on `/setup`, thus no special setup package is required at the moment.
+There are many ways, but the latest deploymnent script for Luna does rsync on `/setup`, thus no special setup package is required at the moment.

 ## AWS

-There are many ways available, but the latest method uses:
+There are many ways, but the latest method uses:

 From Local: